Firewall Security Shortcuts – Protect Your Web Applications Instantly

 Bypass Rate Limit for Internal APIs

-• Use shortcuts for rapid deployment: These rules are designed to cover the most common attack vectors without the need to create complex expressions.
+These presets cover the most common attack patterns without requiring complex expressions.

 • Related Articles